Ash-broccoli/School-Agenda/README.md

 # School Agenda for people in BZZ

+__Update 31/01/2022__
+- Average for your report card is calculated in the grades page

 __Update 10/12/2021__
 - Logout in the navbar is now stationed right
 - icon in the tab is added